Node-DC/Node-DC-EIS/README.md

 Open for contributions to take from v0.9 to v1.0
 ---------------------------------------------------------------------------
 Following changes are required to take from v0.9 to v1.0
-	+ Feedback from community
+  - Feedback from community
-	+ Change from Mongoose to MongoDB driver
+  - Change from Mongoose to MongoDB driver

 Following changes are optional but good to have:
-	+ Options for alternate DB choices
+  - Options for alternate DB choices
-	+ Changing client from Python to Node.js
+  - Changing client from Python to Node.js
-	+ Node.js in Data Center modelling use case of Employee Information Services.
+  - Option for time based rampup, measurement, and rampdown windows inaddition to current total requests
+  - Aggregating response time samples every n sec interval instead of postprocessing at the end of complete run

 Workload modes
 ---------------------------------------------------------------------------
 This workload has two modes

-Cluster mode
+  - Cluster mode (includes monolithic mode when setting CPU count = 1)

-Micro-services mode
+  - Micro-services mode

 This is a Node-DC-EIS workload code, which contains following directories,